tsundoku/tsundoku.github.io/README.md

 Q - *design and copy, they have digital agencies for that sort of, flimflammery, you know?*
 A - yes, they used an agency for the company website, [and it's still good for a laugh](https://www.adweek.com/creativity/vince-vaughn-and-costars-pose-idiotic-stock-photos-you-can-have-free-163239/)
-A - there are rules for good design, good copy, and good code, and it's often the same rules
+A - there are rules for good design, good copy, and good code, it's often handy to know the similarities between them

-Q - *what is good code?*
+Q - *so, what is good code?*
-A - code that doesn't make me think, organising the structure of a software project is essentially the same information design problem as every other information design problem
+A - code that doesn't make me think
+A - “there are only two hard things in computer science: cache invalidation and naming things”
+A - good copywriting an essential part of good code

-Q - *how much time do you spend per week on actual coding?*
+Q - *and how much time do you spend on coding?*
-A - maybe 20 hours a week, I've never had a job that was only coding
+A - in a good week maybe half of the week, I've never had a job that was only coding

-Q - *and how much time do you spend on back-end code vs. front-end code?*
+Q - *and the split between the time you spend on back-end code vs. front-end code?*
 A - 90% back-end / 10% front-end

 Q - *what stacks are you using right now?*